-The Purpose of these Guidelines
+The Purpose of Swimming Pool Safety Guidelines

 There has been recent recognition that this particular physical activity has a significant positive impact on the health of the nation.
 Participating in swimming continues to be one of the population’s favorite pastimes The predicted future growth will more than likely continue as more people enjoy the benefits of swimming and water activities.
 The pool guidelines emphasize the dual approach of awareness and prevention.
 These guidelines provide Pool owners with comprehensive criteria and the information they require to ensure their pools are as safe as possible.